slamora/brackets-wiki/Extension-Registry-Help.md

 ## I need some other help! ##

 If you have questions that are not answered here, feel free to ask on the [email list](https://groups.google.com/forum/#!forum/brackets-dev).
-If you have a question or concern that cannot be addressed publicly, feel free to contact Kevin Dangoor (dangoor at adobe.com).